ibm-cloud-docs/FileStorage/accessing-file-storage-ubuntu.md

 4. Select one or more hosts from the list and click **Save**.

-After the host is authorized, go to the {{site.data.keyword.filestorage_short}} Details page, and take note of the mountpoint information.
+After the host is authorized, go to the {{site.data.keyword.filestorage_short}} Details page, and take note of the mount point information.

 ## Authorizing the host from the SLCLI
 {: #authUbuntuhostCLI}